-DENVER (AP) - The lead police investigator in the Colorado theater shooting is expected to take the stand Thursday as prosecutors make their case for why they should have access to a notebook sent by the suspect to a university psychiatrist that purportedly contains descriptions of a violent attack.
+DENVER (AP) - The lead police investigator is expected to take the stand Thursday as prosecutors make their case for why they should have access to a notebook sent by the Colorado shooting suspect to a university psychiatrist that purportedly contains descriptions of a violent attack.

-Defense attorneys said Holmes is mentally ill and sought Fenton's help.
+Defense attorneys say Holmes is mentally ill and sought Fenton's help.
 Sylvester rejected prosecutor arguments that a doctor-patient relationship ended June 11, the last time Fenton saw Holmes.
-Holmes has been charged with 142 counts, including murder and attempted murder, stemming from the July 20 attack at an Aurora theater that killed 12 and wounded 58 others.
+Holmes has been charged with 142 counts including murder and attempted murder stemming from the July 20 attack at an Aurora theater that killed 12 and wounded 58 others.

-A court document indicated Wednesday that prosecutors are seeking now to add 10 more counts against Holmes and amend 17 others, but it didn't disclose details and a judge has issued a gag order limiting what information lawyers can publicly disclose in the case.
+A court register of case actions indicated Wednesday that prosecutors are seeking now to add 10 more counts against Holmes and amend 17 others, but it didn't disclose details and a judge has issued a gag order limiting what information lawyers can publicly disclose in the case.

-In their quest to obtain Holmes' notebook, prosecutors are arguing that it and its contents are fair game because Holmes wasn't going to be undergoing therapy because he planned to be dead or in prison after the shooting rampage at an opening night showing of "The Dark Night Rises."
+In their quest to obtain Holmes' notebook, prosecutors are arguing that it and its contents are fair game because Holmes wasn't to undergo therapy because he planned to be dead or in prison after the shootings rampage at an opening night showing of "The Dark Night Rises."

-At last month's hearing, Chief Deputy District Attorney Karen Pearson didn't explain that but pointed to a dating site on which Holmes asked if he would be visited in prison.
+Chief Deputy District Attorney Karen Pearson didn't explain in court Aug.
+30 why she believed Holmes could have planned to be dead, but she pointed to a dating site where Holmes asked if he would be visited in prison.

-Deputy District Attorney Rich Orman told Sylvester that Aurora police major crimes detective Craig Appel, the lead investigator, and detective Tom Welton, an investigator in the case, would testify Thursday.
+To bolster arguments set for Thursday, Deputy District Attorney Rich Orman told Sylvester that Aurora police major crimes Detective Craig Appel, the lead investigator, and Detective Tom Welton, an investigator in the case would testify Thursday.

-Orman said in court that Appel will testify that Holmes bought a ticket at the theater, took a seat, then walked out of an emergency exit, propping the door open so he could come back and start shooting.
+Orman said in court that Appel will testify that Holmes did the shooting, that he bought a ticket at the theater, took a seat, then walked out of an emergency exit, propping the door open so he could come back and do the shooting.
 Orman said Welton will testify that it was Holmes who posted profiles on Match.com and AdultFriendFinder.com before the shooting with the tagline, "Will you visit me in prison?"

 As a possible motive, prosecutors suggest Holmes was angry at a failing academic career.